Inside the Endlessly Bizarre Aftermath of Brittany Murphy's Sudden Death

 "Everything is going wonderful, thank you," Murphy told reporters backstage at the Teen Choice Awards that August.
 "I'm just living every moment, you know, enjoying my day."

-Later that year, she met British writer-director and photographer Simon Monjack at a party—and, going without the public engagement announcement this time, up and married him at her home in L.A. in April 2007.
+Later that year, she met British writer-director-photographer Simon Monjack at a party—and, going without the public engagement announcement this time, up and married him at her home in L.A. in April 2007.
 They became constant companions.

 They first stepped out as husband and wife at the Kentucky Derby that May, Murphy sporting a wedding band and the two engagement rings they'd bought at Neil Lane, not having been able decide between them.